ELevin125/Kane-and-Abel-Rally-Racing-AI/README.md

 ## Introduction

 This project explores the integration of AI systems into a rally racing game environment.
 Two AI models were developed and compared: one based on pre-programmed behaviors and another utilising machine learning techniques.
-Along with the two AI systems, the project includes a custom car controller, 3 rally stages and a basic weather system for each.
+Along with the two AI systems, the project includes a custom car controller, 3 rally stages and a basic weather system for each, developed in the Unity Engine.

 ## Installation